smartcontractkit/documentation/docs/Oracle Jobs/jobs.md

 NOTE: This page refers to the latest version of Chainlink jobs (otherwise known as TOML, or V2 jobs).
 For documentation on the legacy job format, see [V1 job specs](/docs/job-specifications).

-Chainlink nodes require jobs to be added in order to do anything useful.
+Chainlink nodes require jobs to be added to do anything useful, for example, generating verifiable randomness or posting asset price data on-chain.
 There are various job types, including:

 - `cron`
 - `directrequest`